-8.67 Although there is no evidence to suggest that car ownership levels vary by public transport accessibility, it is recognised that a single standard is no longer appropriate.
+- 8.67 Although there is no evidence to suggest that car ownership levels vary by public transport accessibility, it is recognised that a single standard is no longer appropriate.
 It is proposed to lessen the standard in areas with very good levels of public transport accessibility.
-This reflects increased traffic restraint and facilitates more intensive housing development and innovative designs in the city and town centres and in densely developed urban areas.

-- 8.68 Hospitals are formally a residential use (C2), but they are so different from other residential institutions that they have their own parking standards covered by policy TM 11.] - 8.68a The Council may favourably consider applications for car-free housing developments with no car parking provision.
+This reflects increased traffic restraint and facilitates more intensive housing development and innovative designs in the city and town centres and in densely developed urban areas. - 8.68 [deleted] - 8.68a The Council may favourably consider applications for car-free housing developments with no car parking provision.
 Such developments would need to be located in areas of higher public transport accessibility and within controlled parking zones.
 The Council would need to be satisfied that such developments would be properly promoted and managed as car-free developments and that on-street parking would not simply be used as a substitute for off-street parking.
 Car pooling arrangements, where agreed by the Council, may be acceptable for these developments.
-Contributions may be sought to further enhance sustainable modes of transport.
+Contributions may be sought to further enhance sustainable modes of transport. - 8.69 [deleted]